kyma-project/cli/README.md

 ## Use Kyma CLI

-Once you have already installed the CLI, you can use its set of handy commands and flags to set up your cluster locally or on one of the cloud providers, install Kyma, manage and test it.
+Once you have already installed the CLI, you can use its set of commands and flags to provision a cluster and start working with Kyma.

 In a nutshell, this is the syntax you can use to run the commands from your terminal:

 ```bash